hiboabd/CV/README.md

 <details><summary>Click to read</summary>
 <p>
 <ul>
-    <li> Below is some feedback I've received on my communication skills following a technical review.</li>
+    <li> I pride myself on being a clear communicator.
+Below is some feedback I've received on my communication skills following a technical review.</li>
-    <li> >...your verbalisation really underscores your understanding and reasoning really well </li>
+    <li> <i><q>Your verbalisation really underscores your understanding and reasoning really well</q></i> </li>
-    <li>  >You walked me through the logic of your program before running it in Rspec and gave me insights into the different ways of
+    <li> <i><q>You walked me through the logic of your program before running it in Rspec and gave me insights into the different ways of
-    approaching the program that you were considering </li>
+        approaching the program that you were considering</q></i> </li>
     <li> I designed ebooks that contributed to the growth of conversions on the YouthSight eNewsletter.
-The [How Gen Z will change the world](https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one) ebook series I designed was so popular that it led to a webinar with approximately 100 attendees. </li>
+The <a href="https://www.youthsight.com/blog/how-gen-z-will-change-the-world-vol-one">How Gen Z will change the world</a> ebook series I designed was so popular that it led to a webinar with approximately 100 attendees. </li>
     <li> I also delivered pitches to the BBC and NCS, where both projects were subsequently commissioned.
 In the case of NCS, the project was repeat commissioned for 3 years.</li>
 </ul>
 </p>